What is Formula Auditing in Excel

 Formula auditing ribbon

-Trace Precedents – which cells using this formula?
+Trace Precedents – Which cells are contributing to this formula?

 Commands contained there in provide an analysis of the formulas from your workbook.
 For example, in a situation when you are in a cell that contains a specific formula, and you want to check the cell to which it refers.
 Then you can use the Trace Precedents command.
 This will display the arrows from all the cells that are used in the formula to cells analyzed.